clux/kubecon2022/source/slides.md

 notes:
 - basic of a library
 - we support pretty much the full api, so that's super close to client-gold
-- but we don't have protobuf support yet, we have a WIP for it
+- but we don't have protobuf support yet -> codegeneration

 ---
 ### Code Generation

-- CustomResource
+- kube-derive
 - kopium
 - schemars
 - k8s-openapi